 Since cholesterol and other products of cholesterol biosynthesis are essential for the development of the foetus, the potential risk from inhibition of HMG-CoA reductase outweighs the advantage of treatment during pregnancy.
-Animal studies provide limited evidence of reproductive toxicity.
+Animal studies provide limited evidence of reproductive toxicity (see section 5.3).
 If a patient becomes pregnant during use of this product, treatment should be discontinued immediately.

 Rosuvastatin is excreted in the milk of rats.
-There are no data with respect to excretion in milk in humans.
+There are no data with respect to excretion in milk in humans (see section 4.3).